ansys/pyturbogrid/doc/source/api_reference/pyturbogrid_core.rst

         :type lower_bound: float
         :param bin_units: The unit to use for the horizontal ax1s.
         :type bin_units: str
-        :param scale: Scaling type for the horizontal axis, linear or logarithmic.
+        :param scale: Scaling type for the horizontal axis: 'linear' or 'logarithmic'.
         :type scale: str
-        :param use_absolute_values: Choice to use absolute or percentage values on the vertical axis.
+        :param use_absolute_values: Choice of whether to use absolute or percentage values on the vertical axis.
         :type use_absolute_values: bool
-        :param bin_divisions: User provided bin divisions.
+        :param bin_divisions: User-provided bin divisions.
         :type bin_divisions: list
         :return: A dictionary form of the statistics for the requested quality measurement.
         :rtype: dict